 Note that modules can get expensive for high volumes.

-A SoC (for System on Chip) with a reference design makes it easy to get started with Sigfox.
+A SoC (for System on Chip) especially with a development solution Sigfox Verified, makes it easy to get started with Sigfox.

 Building a Transceiver